EndPointCorp/end-point-blog/2012/06/22/speeding-up-integration-tests-with.html.md

   tps = 78.624383 (excluding connections establishing)
 ```

-You may probably noticed the "number of clients" and "number of threads" values.
+You may probably noticed the “number of clients” and “number of threads” values.
 It is the scenario where you have sequential tests, so all of them are run one by one.
-However integration tests written in a good way can be run in parallel, so let's run the pgbench once again, but with three threads and three clients.
+However integration tests written in a good way can be run in parallel, so let’s run the pgbench once again, but with three threads and three clients.

 ```bash
   ./pgbench -h localhost -c 3 -j 3 -T 300 pbench